 How do distributed systems process and use information?
 How does one relate the coordinated, time-varying behavior of a system, whether it is a flock of animals, an ensemble of neurons, a network of genes, or a set of gates on a circuit board, to the underlying processing individual components, and collectives, may be performing?
 Answering these questions is a central challenge for diverse fields from biology to engineering.
 Human intuition for how the different components of a complex and strongly coupled system can work collectively to achieve a computational goal is limited, hindering our understanding of these processes and our ability to design systems that have such architectural and functional features.View Full Details

-This meeting will bring together thought leaders to discuss how eukaryotes evolved and to explore new opportunities to accelerate understanding of the evolution of eukaryotes.
-Attendees will explore how the study of non-eukaryotic cells and basal eukaryotes can provide insight into the origins of eukaryotic cellular organization, organelles, and eukaryote-specific molecular pathways.
-Attendees will share key data emerging from genomics, proteomics, informatics, computational biology, structural biology and microscopy, and they will highlight the most exciting opportunities for future research.
-Attendees will discuss gaps in our knowledge and identify specific research areas where the development of new strategies, new methods and new tools would most rapidly propel our understanding of the origins and diversity of eukaryotic cellular processes.
-The meeting will include short (15 min) talks, poster sessions and break-out sessions to explore sub-topics in greater depth.
+Co-sponsored by NSF and Janelia, this meeting will bring together thought leaders to discuss how eukaryotes evolved and to explore new opportunities to accelerate understanding of their evolution.
+We will explore how the study of non-eukaryotic cells and basal eukaryotes can provide insight into the origins of eukaryotic cellular organization, organelles, and eukaryote-specific molecular pathways.
+Attendees will share key data emerging from genomics, proteomics, informatics, computational biology, structural biology and microscopy, and will highlight the most exciting opportunities for future research.
+We will discuss gaps in our knowledge and identify specific research areas where the development of new strategies, new methods and new tools would most rapidly propel our understanding of the origins and diversity of eukaryotic cellular processes.
+The program will include short (15 min) talks, poster sessions and breakout sessions to explore sub-topics in greater depth.
 Participants and organizers will produce a written summary of the opportunities and potential strategies to accelerate research on the evolution of eukaryotes.View Full Details

 There exists a rich, foundational, history of investigating neural mechanisms of sensorimotor transformation in the insect ventral nerve cord (VNC).
 Recently, new methods for genetic manipulation, optical imaging, and large-scale anatomical reconstruction of neural circuits have been applied to study insect nervous systems.View Full Details